sanjayk0330/zero-waste-recipe/README.md

 3. Training our ideal model on the cleaned dataset.
 4. Determining the correlation between cuisines from various cultures based on ingredients.
 5. Using the correlation between cuisines as a metric for clustering.
-6. By using the model and clustering, we construct a function which outputs a reicpe from a cuisine which uses similar ingredients and prioritizes their expiration dates.
+6. By using the model and clustering, we construct a function which outputs a recipe from a cuisine which uses similar ingredients and prioritizes their expiration dates.

 ## Final Product